 Christopher Adler, Telemetry Lock (available on the CD Triangulations)

 Christopher Adler, the wind blows inside (available on the CD Epilogue for a Dark Day | watch)

 Sidney Marquez Boquiren, angel music (premiered in 2007 - listen | watch)

-Jeff Herriott, Patterns in Wide Space, for khaen and electronics (premiered in 2011 - listen)
+Jeff Herriott, Patterns in Wide Space, for khaen and electronics (premiered in 2011 - available on the CD Triangulations)

 David Loeb, Karin: A Forest of Verses (available on the CD A Forest of Verses)